Themes

 );

-Forui provides a set of predefined themes that you can use out of the box.
-The color schemes are heavily inspired by shadcn/ui themes .
+Forui includes predefined themes that can be used out of the box.
+They are heavily inspired by shadcn/ui .

 Theme | Light Accessor | Dark Accessor |